viral-siddhapura/file-flare/README.md

 # Share Sphere - Secure File Sharing with Time-Limited Downloads

-Transfer File is a user-friendly file-sharing platform designed to provide secure and controlled access to your files.
+Share Sphere is a user-friendly file-sharing platform designed to provide secure and controlled access to your files.
 Upload your files, generate unique shareable links, and set pre-defined download time limits to ensure your data is only available to authorized users for a specified period.

 ## Features